Curated OER

 Chapter 16 Review- General Science

-For this review of general science worksheet, students classify examples of matter as mixtures or substances, homogeneous or heterogeneous mixtures, or elements or compounds.
-Students also convert several examples using the standard...
+In this review of general science activity, students classify examples of matter as mixtures or substances, homogeneous or heterogeneous mixtures, or elements or compounds.
+Students also convert several examples using the standard units...

 Curated OER